Basics of Information Architecture for Designers

 Information architecture (IA) is a science of organizing and structuring the content of the websites, web and mobile applications, and social media software.
 An American architect and graphic designer, Richard Saul Wurman, is considered to be a founder of the IA field.
 Today, there are many specialists working on IA development who have established the Information Architecture Institute.
 According to the IAI experts, information architecture is the practice of deciding how to arrange the parts of something to be understandable.

-Information architecture aims at organizing content so that users would easily adjust to the functionality of the product and could find everything they need without big effort.
+Information architecture aims at organizing content so that users would easily adjust to the product’s functionality and could find everything they need without big effort.
 The content structure depends on various factors.
 First of all, IA experts consider the specifics of the target audience’s needs because IA puts user satisfaction as a priority.
 Also, the structure depends on the type of the product and the offers companies have.
-For example, if we compare a retail website and a blog, we’ll see two absolutely different structures both efficient for accomplishing certain objectives.
+For example, if we compare a retail website and a blog, we’ll see two absolutely different structures, both efficient for accomplishing specific objectives.
 Information architecture has become a fundamental study in many spheres including design and software development.

 The role of information architecture in design

-Nowadays, when the user-centered approach in design is a top trend, many designers learn the principles of information architecture science which they believe is a foundation of efficient design.
+Nowadays, when the user-centered approach in design is a top trend, many designers learn the principles of information architecture science, which they believe is a foundation of efficient design.
 IA forms a skeleton of any design project.
-Visual elements, functionality, interaction, and navigation are built according to the information architecture principles.
+Visual elements, functionality, interaction, and navigation are designed according to information architecture principles.
 The thing is that even compelling content elements and powerful UI design can fail without appropriate IA.
-Unorganized content makes navigation difficult and inexplicit, so the users can easily get lost and feel annoyed.
-If the users face first bad interaction, they may not give the second chance to your product.
+Unorganized content makes navigation difficult and unclear, so the users can easily get lost and feel annoyed.
+If the users face their first bad interaction, they may not give your product a second chance.

 Many companies don’t see the importance of information architecture because they think it’s impractical.
 It’s hard to argue that IA takes some time to create it and requires specific skills to do it efficiently.
 However, powerful IA is a guarantee of a high-quality product since it reduces the possibility of usability and navigation problems.
 This way, well-thought information architecture can save both the time and money of the company which otherwise they would have spent on fixing and improving.